[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Contusion

-It happens due to direct hit by any solid thing.
-In contusion blood vessels in the muscle are broken and sometimes bleeding may occur.
+It happens due to a direct hit by any solid thing.
+In contusion, blood vessels in the muscle are broken and sometimes bleeding may occur.

 Stiffness and swelling are common features at the site of contusion